lucaslrodri/jupyter-tikz/README.md

 # License

-Distributed under the terms of the [MIT](./LICENSE) license, pytest is free and open source software.
+Distributed under the terms of the [MIT](./LICENSE) license, Jupyter TikZ is free and open source software.